N-essuno/smol_scheduler/README.md

 sudo mv apache-activemq-6.0.1 /opt/activemq
 ```

-To get the application.
 To make it start automatically, create the file for the service with `sudo nano /etc/systemd/system/activemq.service` and paste the following content:

 ```bash
 [Unit]